Kaluga

 Kaluga (Калу́га, /ru/) is a city and the administrative center of Kaluga Oblast, Russia.
 It stands on the Oka River 150 km southwest of Moscow.
 Its population was 337,058 at the 2021 census.

+Established in the 14th century as a Russian border fortress, Kaluga was notable as a place of exile for political prisoners, leaders and officials of other nations under the Russian Empire, and has served as the seat of regional administration since 1776.
 Kaluga's most famous resident, the space travel pioneer Konstantin Tsiolkovsky, worked there as a school teacher from 1892 to 1935.
-The Tsiolkovsky State Museum of the History of Cosmonautics in Kaluga is dedicated to his theoretical achievements and to their practical implementations for modern space research, hence the motto on the city's coat of arms: Колыбель Космонавтики, Kolybélʹ kosmonávtiki ("The Cradle of Space-Exploration").
+The Tsiolkovsky State Museum of the History of Cosmonautics in Kaluga is dedicated to his theoretical achievements and to their practical implementations for modern space research, hence the motto on the city's coat of arms: Колыбель Космонавтики, Kolybélʹ kosmonávtiki ("The Cradle of Space Exploration").

 History

-Kaluga, founded in the mid-14th century as a border fortress on the southwestern borders of the Grand Duchy of Moscow, first appears in the historical record in chronicles in the 14th century as Koluga; the name comes from Old Russian kaluga is "bog, quagmire".
-During the period of Tartar raids it was the western end of the Oka bank defense line.
+Kaluga, founded in the mid-14th century as a border fortress on the southwestern borders of the Grand Duchy of Moscow, first appears in the historical records in chronicles from the 14th century as Koluga; the name comes from Old Russian kaluga - "bog, quagmire".
+In the late 14th century, it was located on the Muscovite border with Lithuania.
+During the time of the Tartar raids, it was on the western side of the Oka bank defense line.
 The Great stand on the Ugra River was fought just to the west.
-In the Middle Ages Kaluga was a minor settlement owned by the Princes Vorotynsky.
+It was an important strategic location in Muscovy's fights against Lithuania and the Crimean Khanate.
+In the Middle Ages, Kaluga was a minor settlement owned by the Princes Vorotynsky.
 The ancestral home of these princes lies southwest of the modern city.

+During the Uprising of Bolotnikov, it was successfully defended by Bolotnikov against Tsarist forces.
+In 1610, it was the main residence of False Dmitry II, who was supported by the local population, and where he was killed by an ethnic Tatar.
+In retaliation, the residents massacred all Tatars.

-On 19 January 1777, the Kaluga drama theatre opened its first theatrical season, established with the direct participation of the Governor-General Mikhail Krechetnikov.
+From 1708, Kaluga was administratively located in the Moscow Governorate.
+In 1776, it became the capital of the newly formed Kaluga Viceroyalty, later renamed to Kaluga Governorate.
+On 19 January 1777, the Kaluga drama theatre opened for its first season, established with the direct participation of the Governor-General Mikhail Krechetnikov.
+In 1777, the local coat of arms was approved.

+During the Russian Empire, Kaluga was frequently the residence of political exiles and prisoners such as Polish Catholic Bishops Kajetan Sołtyk and Józef Andrzej Załuski, Polish dignitaries Wacław Rzewuski and Seweryn Rzewuski (1767), the last Crimean khan Şahin Giray (1786), the Kyrgyz sultan Arigazi-Abdul-Aziz (1828), the Georgian princess Thecla (1834–1835), and the Avar leader Imam Shamil (1859–1868).